CYLIX-V2/Cylix-Demo/README.md

 # Cylix Demo Platform

-A high-level, **buyer-friendly demo** of the Cylix XDR (Extended Detection & Response) platform with **autonomous AI orchestration**, focused on purple-team validation, threat detection, and continuous control testing.
+A high-level, **buyer- and cofounder-friendly demo** of the Cylix XDR (Extended Detection & Response) platform with **autonomous AI orchestration**, focused on purple-team validation, threat detection, and continuous control testing.

-This public repository is designed for **prospective buyers, MSSPs, and security leaders** who want to:
+This public repository is designed for **prospective buyers, MSSPs, security leaders, and potential technical/security cofounders** who want to:

 - Understand what Cylix does and where it fits in their stack
 - See **UI screenshots** of the dashboards, threat views, and AI assistants